prahaladsharma/flutter_e_commerc/README.md

 # e_commerce

-Create categories horizontal slide and added in home screen.
+Implement Bottom NavigationBar in home screen.

 - create two new classes.
-   - Category:- for business login
+   - Dashboard.dart:- for bottom navigation bar
-   - CategoryCard:- for UI/Presentation logic
+        - Added home.dart, account.dart, profile.dart in bottom navigation bar
-   -  CategoryCard add in Category
+   - account.dart
-- Now add Category call add in Home.dart
+   - profile.dart

 ## Getting Started

 This project is a starting point for a Flutter application.